avechersky/glint/README.md

 ---
 ##     Troubleshooting notes

 -  System Performance counters in Registry must be available to the program for reading.
  In case of doubt run Microsoft Performance monitor and if it gives error messages, run command: LODCTR /R  in command line window in  Administrator mode to restore system counters.

-- If some counters are not displaying (greyed or missing in Settings dialog), check their availability by command: LODCTR /Q if they are disabled, enable them by command: LODCTR /E<service name>
+- If some counters are not displaying (greyed or missing in Settings dialog), check their availability by command: LODCTR /Q
+If they are disabled, enable them by command: LODCTR /E<service name>

 - If remote computer performance counters are not available, check that Remote Registry Service is running on the remote computer.